-According to the Food and Drug Administration, aphrodisiacs are based in "folklore, not fact."
-Still, people continue to believe in the love-inducing effects of certain foods, herbs and extracts.
+Aphrodisiacs are, to some, considered to be more folklore than fact.
+Still, many people continue to believe in the love-inducing effects of certain foods, herbs and extracts.
 There are several common aphrodisiacs that may or may not have actual effects on your love life:

 - Asparagus: The vitamin E in this vegetable is said to stimulate sex hormones.

 - Chili peppers: Some researchers say that eating hot peppers makes us release endorphins, which might lead to "other things."

-- Chocolate: This favorite for Valentine's Day contains phenylethylamine, one of the chemicals your body produces naturally when you're in love (see The Chemistry of Love).
+- Chocolate: This favorite for Valentine's Day contains phenylethylamine, one of the chemicals your body produces naturally when you're in love.

 - Oysters: Oysters contain high levels of zinc, which reportedly increased the production of testosterone.
 Testosterone increases libido for both sexes.